 Sale of Consumer Goods Law

-- do not comply with the description given by the seller or do not possess the qualities of the goods that the seller has provided to the consumer as a sample or model;
+- do not comply with the description given by the seller or do not possess the same qualities as the goods the seller provided to the consumer as a sample or model;

-- are not fit for the specific use that the consumer applies to them, provided that the consumer made the seller aware of such use and the latter accepted it;
+- are not fit for the specific use that the consumer puts them to, provided that the consumer made the seller aware of that and the latter accepted it;

-- are not fit for the use for which goods of the same type are normally used; or
+- are not fit for the use that goods of the same type are normally put to; or

-- do not have the standard qualities and performance of goods of the same type and that a consumer could reasonably expect, based on the nature of the goods and, if applicable, to their public presentation (in particular, advertising or labelling).
+- do not have the standard qualities and performance of goods of the same type and that a consumer could reasonably expect, based on the nature of the goods and, if applicable, on their public presentation (in particular advertising or labelling).